flutter/website/src/get-started/editor.md

 ## Install Android Studio or IntelliJ IDEA

-Android Studio and IntelliJ IDEA offer a complete, integrated IDE experience once you install the Flutter plugin.
+Android Studio and IntelliJ IDEA offer a complete,
+IDE experience once you install the Flutter plugin.

 To install one of the following IDEs, follow their instructions: